Skip to main content

 Original Switch next to Switch OLED.

-With so many handheld consoles on the market right now, including some heavy hitters like the Lenovo Legion Go and the Steam Deck, the Nintendo Switch is still pretty dominant in the market.
+There are a lot of excellent handheld consoles to pick from these days, from the Legion Go to the Steam Deck, but the Nintendo Switch is still one of the most popular and dominant handhelds on the market.
 A lot of that is not necessarily due to the hardware itself, even though the console is certainly a thin and light, but also because of a great selection of first-party games that almost everybody will find enjoyable.
 On top of that, you get to choose between three different versions, the Nintendo Switch, Nintendo Switch Lite, or Nintendo Switch OLED, so you can pick the one that fits your budget the most.

 To that end, we've collected some great Nintendo Switch video game deals and accessories deals, so be sure to check those out.
 Or, if you'd rather have one of the more traditional consoles, check out these game console deals instead.